United States Playing Card Company: Stud

 Stud was an exclusive house brand of the Walgreens drug store chain.
-They were originally produced by the Arrco company, and used the primary Arrco casino export card stock, Stock 21.
+They were originally produced by USPCC as far back as the mid to late 1930's.
+During a strike around 1985, the Arrco company took over production for around a year.
+During this time, they were not allowed to use the USPCC court cards, and instead had to use their own.
+Hoyle then took over production between the years 1987 and 1989.
+Similarly, they were forced to use Hoyle designed court cards and not USPCC or Arrco's.
 When acquired by the USPCC in 1986, Stud playing cards stopped being printed on Arrco stock and were printed on the linen finish Aristocrat stock.
+USPCC took back over production around 1989, and used the Arrco court card designs from then on.
 They feature a "stud" horse on the tuck case, ace of spades, and jokers, as well as windmills on the card backs.
 The playing cards feature the Arrco styled court cards.
 Stud playing cards of all ages are widely sought after by cardistry enthusiasts and magicians due to their excellent handling.
 The Stud name was discontinued briefly and replaced by "Play Right", but the name change was not popular.
 Even less popular was the unusual indexing (Red decks were standard size, and blue decks were jumbo size).
-In 2019, Walgreens stopped ordering Stud playing cards in favor of Theory11 designed cards.
+In 2019, Walgreens stopped ordering Stud playing cards in favor of Theory11-designed cards.